Marathon meal plan - Tuesday

-It's the week before the marathon and getting your nutrition right is key to peak performance.
+It's the week before the marathon and getting your diet right is key to peak performance.
 Sports nutritionist James Collins shares his pre-race meal plan for Tuesday...

 Overall dietary guidelines:

+Carbohydrate is reduced today as it’s a rest day.
 Starting the day with a protein-rich breakfast is a good option here, to support muscle growth and repair, whilst training volume is lower.
-Earlier in the week is a great opportunity to boost micronutrients such as magnesium (afternoon snack), iron (dinner) and omega 3 (lunch), which are a crucial for energy production & muscle function.
+Earlier in the week is a great opportunity to boost micronutrient intake, such as magnesium (afternoon snack), iron (dinner) and omega-3 (lunch), which are a crucial for energy production and muscle function.

 Apricot, honey & pistachio flapjacks

 These tasty treats will keep you in the kitchen for just five minutes.